kelseyyoung/Octamino/RANKING_GENERATOR_README.md

   - A 7-tile rectangle with 1 outlier is still relatively easy
   - Pure symmetry analysis would unfairly penalize such shapes

-- **Symmetry indicates predictability**: Symmetrical shapes are easier for players to visualize and rotate mentally
+- **Symmetry indicates predictability**: Symmetrical patterns are easier for players to visualize and rotate mentally

 - **Compactness indicates flexibility**: Compact shapes have fewer awkward protrusions and fit more easily into available spaces

 - **Pattern recognition**: Common patterns (rectangles, lines) are inherently easier to work with

-- **Maximum symmetry (not average)**: A shape that's perfectly symmetrical in one direction is easier than a shape with partial symmetry in multiple directions
+- **Maximum symmetry (not average)**: A pattern that's perfectly symmetrical in one direction is easier than one with partial symmetry in multiple directions

+- **Full grid symmetry matters**: Puzzle solutions with symmetrical overall patterns are:
+  - More aesthetically pleasing
+  - Easier to remember and visualize
+  - Faster to solve due to pattern recognition
+  - Less cognitively demanding overall

 ### Grid Layout